apjanke/bids-matlab-ut/README.md

 [![codecov](https://codecov.io/gh/apjanke/bids-matlab-ut/branch/master/graph/badge.svg)](https://codecov.io/gh/apjanke/bids-matlab-ut)

-(Note: These are expected to be failing right now; not all the unit tests have been updated and checked for correctness.)

 The bids-matlab-ut project is an effort to add modern unit tests and code coverage analysis to the [BIDS-MATLAB](https://github.com/bids-standard/bids-matlab) project.
 This is being done in conjunction with the [FieldTrip](http://www.fieldtriptoolbox.org/) project, which has an interest in using BIDS-MATLAB in their projects.

 # License